Section 6: Combination Vehicles

 The pressure in the service line tells how much pressure the relay valves should send to the trailer brakes.
 The pressure in the service line is controlled by the brake pedal (and the trailer hand brake).

-Trailer Service, Parking and Emergency Brakes
+6.2.8 – Trailer Service, Parking, and Emergency Brakes

 Newer trailers have spring brakes just like trucks and truck tractors.
 However, converter dollies and trailers built before 1975 are not required to have spring brakes.
 Those that do not have spring brakes have emergency brakes, which work from the air stored in the trailer air tank.
 The emergency brakes come on whenever air pressure in the emergency line is lost.
 These trailers have no parking brake.
 The emergency brakes come on whenever the air supply knob is pulled out or the trailer is disconnected.
 A major leak in the emergency line will cause the tractor protection valve to close and the trailer emergency brakes to come on.
-The brakes will hold only as long as there is air pressure in the trailer air tank.
-Eventually, the air will leak away and then there will be no brakes.
+But the brakes will hold only as long as there is air pressure in the trailer air tank.
+Eventually, the air will leak away and there will be no brakes.
 Therefore, it is very important for safety that you use wheel chocks when you park trailers without spring brakes.